simamatin/Winery/README.md

 - Password Visibility Toggle: Allows users to show/hide passwords on login form.

-  - Submenu Toggle: Provides a dropdown submenu for navigation items. copyright
+- Submenu Toggle: Provides a dropdown submenu for navigation items.

+- Eye Icon Toggle: Allows users to toggle password visibility.

+copyright

 © The Winer website is designed by the [Avada](https://avada.website/winery/).